 -

-expected future without the accident
+future outlook without the accident

-3. Costs for assistance and care
+3. Costs for help and care

 For example: